Top 10 Best Reverse Proxy Providers 2023: [Free and Paid]

 • Security vulnerabilities are due to too many configuration options.

-7. Traefik:
+7. Traefik

 Traefik is a high-performance HTTP reverse proxy and load balancer that is made to install microservices and comes with support for various load-balancing methods.